Trump Taj Mahal closes after 26 years in Atlantic City

 The union went on strike July 1, and Icahn decided to shut the place down a little over a month later, determining there was “no path to profitability.”

-The Taj Mahal becomes the fifth Atlantic City casino to go out of business since 2014, when four others, including Trump Plaza, shut their doors.
+The Taj Mahal becomes the fifth Atlantic City casino to go out of business since 2014, when four others shut their doors.

 But this shutdown is different: it involves a casino built by the Republican candidate for president, who took time out from the campaign trail to lament its demise.

-“I felt they should have been able to make a deal,” Trump said in a recent interview.
+“I felt they should have been able to make a deal,” Trump told The Associated Press in a recent interview.
 “It’s hard to believe they weren’t able to make a deal.”

-Chuck Baker, a cook at the Taj Mahal since the day it opened in April 1990, promised to be on the picket line outside the casino at the moment it shut down.
+Chuck Baker, a cook at the Taj Mahal since the day it opened in April 1990, was on the picket line at the moment it shut down.
+He was there when the doors opened and wanted to be there when they closed.

+He led a moment of silence among the otherwise rowdy 200 or so picketers on the Boardwalk outside the casino.

 Bob McDevitt, president of Local 54 of the Unite-HERE union, said virtually all of the striking workers feel the same way.

-Icahn reached his own Popeye moment on Aug.
+Icahn reached his limit on Aug.
 3, when he determined the $350 million he had lost investing in, and then owning, the Taj Mahal was enough.
 It was then that he decided to close the casino, fearing he would lose an additional $100 million next year.

 “Today is a sad day for Atlantic City,” he said Monday.
 “Like many of the employees at the Taj Mahal, I wish things had turned out differently.”

-The union reached contracts on June 30 with four of the five casinos it had targeted for a possible strike — including the Tropicana, which Icahn also owns.
-It granted negotiation extensions to three others: the Borgata, Resorts and the Golden Nugget.
-McDevitt said talks with the Borgata will begin this month, followed closely by the remaining two.
+The Taj had actually been shutting down slowly for nearly two weeks.
+Many table games were left unstaffed, and workers cordoned off entire banks of slot machines with yellow caution tape last week as others ripped the electronic guts from them.
+Liquor had been removed from some service bars, and even soap dispensers disconnected from bathroom walls.

+Trump said he will demand that his name come off the building now that it is closed, as he similarly did with Trump Plaza after it, too, closed in 2014.
+As of last week, a sign over the main entrance that had proclaimed “Donald J. Trump presents Taj Mahal” was already gone.

-The Taj Mahal joins the Atlantic Club, Showboat, Trump Plaza and Revel in the growing club of Atlantic City casinos that, since 2014, have succumbed to economic pressure brought about in large measure by competition from casinos in neighboring states.
-The city now will have seven casinos.
+The Taj Mahal joins the Atlantic Club, Showboat, Trump Plaza and Revel as Atlantic City casinos that, since 2014, have succumbed to economic pressure brought about in large measure by competition from casinos in neighboring states.
+The city now has seven casinos.